A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: Comparisons

 \subsection{Comparison with Bross-Lapidoth Region}

 Bross and Lapidoth (B-L) \cite{BrossLapi05} established a rate region that extends the Cover-Leung region.
-The B-L scheme, described below, transmits $L$ blocks of messages using block-Markov superposition coding.
-Each block consists of two phases - a MAC phase, and a two-way phase.
-The MAC phase of block $l$ is $N$ time units long.
-In this phase, the encoders send fresh information for block $l$ superimposed over $\mathbf{U}_l$, the resolution information for the decoder.
-The sequence $\mathbf{U}_l$ resolves the decoder's list of messages for block $(l-1)$.
+The B-L scheme uses block-Markov superposition coding.
+Each block consists of two phases - a MAC phase and a two-way phase, and is transmitted in $(1+\eta)N$ units of time.
+In the MAC phase of length $N$, the encoders send fresh information for the current block superimposed over resolution information for the previous block.
 This part of the B-L scheme is identical to the Cover-Leung scheme.
+This is followed by the two-way phase of length $\eta N$ where the encoders communicate to exchange functions $V_1$ and $V_2$ of the information available to each of them.